Frequently Asked Questions

 As a CGES distance student, how do I receive tutoring assistance?

-Login to myCMU, go to the Student tab.
-On the LH side of the page, click on the Tutoring Link.
-Here you will find access to our online tutoring system, NetTutor.
+Login to Canvas, choose your course, on the LH side of the page, click on TutorMe.
+Here you will find access to our online tutoring system, TutorMe.

 How do I request my CMU transcript?

 Official transcripts are requested through the National Student Clearinghouse.
 Visit the Transcript webpage.
 An unofficial transcript can be easily printed from your myCMU account.

 When you register for your first term, you should determine an expected graduation date with your advisor, sign your degree plan, and continue to meet regularly with your advisor.
 In the semester BEFORE you graduate, talk to your site coordinator or academic advisor about when to submit your Application for Graduation and $75 Graduation Fee.
 Your site coordinator/academic advisor will provide you with specific details regarding the commencement ceremony.